Freed after 20 years, Hawaii man reflects on case, future

 Schweitzer said he considers himself a victim of the same crimes he was convicted of: “I feel like they murdered 25 years of my life.
 I feel like they kidnapped me away from my family.
 I feel like they raped me of being a son.”

 A judge ordered his release Tuesday after hours of expert testimony on new evidence showing Schweitzer wasn’t responsible for the death of Ireland, 23, a tourist from Virginia.
-She was visiting a remote part of the Big Island when she was found along a fishing trail.
+She was visiting a remote part of the Big Island when she was found along a fishing trail, raped and beaten and barely alive.
+She died later at a hospital.

-The new evidence, thanks to advances in DNA testing, included a finding that a T-shirt discovered nearby and soaked with Ireland’s blood belonged to an unknown man, and not Schweitzer or the two others convicted of her murder.
+The new evidence, thanks to advances in DNA testing, included a finding that a T-shirt discovered nearby and soaked with Ireland’s blood belonged to an unknown man, and not Schweitzer or the two others convicted of killing her.

 Hawaii County Prosecuting Attorney Kelden Waltjen said in a statement this week that his office is committed to identifying that unknown man.
 He was expected to make an announcement about the case Thursday.